covscript/covscript/docs/System_Environment.md

 | `warning` | Print a warning to stderr and continue (default) |
 | `strict` | Print a warning and abort immediately (fail-fast) |

 Guards are diagnostic only and do not change runtime semantics in the normal case.
+Recovery that must happen regardless of the mode (for example clearing a stale function value stack at program entry) runs unconditionally; the mode only controls the diagnostic.